carrie [dot] rentschler [at] mcgill [dot] ca (Carrie Rentschler)

 Director of Communications

 Wilson worked at IGSF for a few years as the Administrative Coordinator before his present position as the Director of Communications.
-After a career as a contemporary dance he obtained a undergraduate degree in Philosophy (McGill) and an M.A. in Dance (UQAM).
+After a career as a contemporary dancer he obtained a undergraduate degree in Philosophy (McGill) and an M.A. in Dance (UQAM).
 Wilson is very happy to be working towards the realization of this year's exciting lineup of IGSF events.

 claire [dot] michela [at] mcgill [dot] ca (Claire Michela )